 - Eucapnic Voluntary Hyperpnea (EVH test) (10% fall in FEV1)

 - Hypertonic saline aerosol challenge (15% fall in FEV1)

 - Exercise challenge (field or lab) (10% fall in FEV1)

 - Histamine challenge test (20% fall in FEV1)

-For additional information please refer to the medical information relating to the condition on the WADA website.
+For additional information please refer to the medical information relating to your condition on the WADA website.